Flawxd/Dual-Compatibility-LOB/README.md

 # gpu_lob - CUDA/HIP-Accelerated Python Library

 A high-performance CUDA/HIP-accelerated Python library for limit order book processing.
-This project was made to work on Windows, do not try to build it on WSL or Linux.
+This project was made to work on Windows, do not try to build it on WSL or any Linux distribution.

 ## Prerequisites